Cancer Research UK, a company limited by guarantee and a registered charity, is governed by a Council of Trustees, the Charity’s board of directors.

 Anne Baldock, LLB

-She also holds a non-executive position at the Nuclear Liabilities Finance Assurance Board (NLFAB), providing scrutiny and advice to the Secretary of State for Energy and Climate Change, on the adequacy of funding provision for new nuclear decommissioning programmes.
+She also sits on the NLFAB, the board providing scrutiny and advice to the Secretary of State for Energy and Climate Change on the financial provisioning for new nuclear decommissioning.

 Wendy Becker, BA MBA (Deputy Chairman)